Installing Home Assistant with HACS and Tailscale

 1

-If something doesn’t work as it should don’t worry, you’re on the right track.
-Make a pass to check point by point that the prerequisites are met and be sure to start with as clean an environment as possible.
-If there are still any problems, do not hesitate to leave a comment so that I or someone else can help you.
+If something isn’t working as it should, don’t worry, you’re on the right track.
+Double-check to make sure the prerequisites are met and start with a clean environment.
+If you’re still having trouble, feel free to leave a comment so I or someone else can help you out.